-- 3.2.1 No person may propel or navigate a vessel (including a vessel towing a person or some object) at a proper speed exceeding 5 knots: - (a) within 50 metres of any other vessel, floating structure or person in the water; or - (b) within either 200 metres of the shore or of any structure, or on the inshore side of any row of buoys demarcating that distance from the shore or structure; or - (c) within 200 metres of any vessel or floating structure that is flying flag A. - 3.2.2 No person may propel or navigate a powered vessel at a proper speed exceeding 5 knots while any person is sitting at or on the fore part or bow of that vessel with any portion of their body extending over the fore part, bow, or side of that vessel. - 3.2.3 No person may cause or allow himself or herself to be towed by a vessel (whether or not on a water ski, aquaplane, or other towed object) at a proper speed exceeding 5 knots in any circumstances specified in any of paragraphs (a) to (c) of subclause 3.2.1. - 3.2.4 No person in charge of a vessel may permit the vessel to continue onwards, after any person being towed by that vessel has dropped (whether accidentally or otherwise) any water ski which may cause danger to any other person or vessel, without taking action to recover that water ski. - 3.2.5 Subclauses 3.2.1 to 3.2.4 do not apply to: - (a) a commercial vessel over 500 gross tonnage, if the vessel cannot be safely navigated in compliance with subclauses 3.2.1 to 3.2.4; or - (b) a vessel under sail participating in a yacht race or training or coaching administered by a club affiliated to Yachting New Zealand Inc. in accordance with its rules and constitution, with the exception of subclause 3.2.1(c) which will continue to apply; or
+- 3.2.1 No person may, without reasonable excuse, propel or navigate a vessel (including a vessel towing a person or some object) at a proper speed exceeding 5 knots: - (a) within 50 metres of any other vessel, floating structure or person in the water; or - (b) either within 200 metres of the shore or of any structure, or on the inshore side of any buoy(s) demarcating that distance from the shore or structure; or - (c) within 200 metres of any vessel or floating structure that is flying flag A. - 3.2.2 No person may propel or navigate a powered vessel at a proper speed exceeding 5 knots while any person has any portion of his or her body extending over the fore part, bow or side of that vessel. - 3.2.3 No person may cause or allow himself or herself to be towed by a vessel or any other means (whether or not on a water ski, aquaplane or other towed object) at a proper speed exceeding 5 knots in any circumstances specified in any of paragraphs (a) to (c) of subclause 3.2.1. - 3.2.4 No person in charge of a vessel may permit the vessel to continue onwards, after any person being towed by that vessel has dropped (whether accidentally or otherwise) any water ski which may cause danger to any other person or vessel, without taking appropriate action to recover that water ski or take measures to ensure that the water ski is visible to other water users.